AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/deploying.md

 ## AEM version updates {#version-updates}

 It is key to understand that AEM will be updated frequently, potentially as often as once a day, and will focus on bug fixes and performance enhancements.
 The update will happen transparently and without causing downtime.
-The update is intended to be backwards compatible meaning customers should not need to modify custom code.
+The update is intended to be backwards compatible meaning you should not need to modify custom code.
 In fact, AEM updates are independent events from customer code deployments.
-The AEM update is deployed on top of the last successful customer code push, which implies that any changes committed since the last push to production will not be deployed.
+The AEM update is deployed on top of your last successful code push, which implying that any changes committed since the last push to production will not be deployed.

 >[!NOTE]
 >
-> If custom code was pushed to staging and then rejected by the customer, the next AEM update will remove those changes to reflect the git tag of the last successful customer release to production.
+> If custom code was pushed to staging and then rejected by you, the next AEM update will remove those changes to reflect the git tag of the last successful customer release to production.

-On a regular frequency, a feature release will take place, focusing on feature additions and enhancements that will more substantially impact the user experience compared to the daily releases.
-A feature release is triggered not by the deployment of a large change set, but rather by the flip of a release toggle, activating code that had been accumulating (and rigorously tested) over the course of days or weeks through the daily updates.
+On a regular frequency, a feature release will take place, focusing on feature additions and enhancements that will impact more substantially the user experience compared to the daily releases.
+A feature release is triggered not by the deployment of a large change set, but rather by the flip of a release toggle, activating code that has been accumulating over the course of days or weeks through the daily updates.

 Health checks are used to monitor the health of the application.
 If these checks fail during an AEM as a Cloud Service update, the release will not proceed for that environment and Adobe will investigate why the update caused this unexpected behavior.

 ### Composite Node Store {#composite-node-store}

 As mentioned above, updates in most cases will incur zero downtime, including for the author, which is a cluster of nodes.
-Rolling updates are possible due to the "composite node store" feature in Oak, which allows AEM to reference multiple repositories simultaneously.
-In a Blue-Green deployment, the new Green AEM version contains its own `/libs` (the TarMK based immutable repository), distinct from the older Blue AEM version, although both reference a shared DocumentMK based mutable repository that contains areas like `/content`, `/conf`, `/etc` and others.
+Rolling updates are possible due to the "composite node store" feature in Oak.
+This feature allows AEM to reference multiple repositories simultaneously.
+In a rolling deployment, the new Green AEM version contains its own `/libs` (the TarMK based immutable repository), distinct from the older Blue AEM version, although both reference a shared DocumentMK based mutable repository that contains areas like `/content`, `/conf`, `/etc` and others.
 Because both the Blue and the Green have their own versions of `/libs`, they can both be active during the rolling update, both taking on traffic until the blue is fully replaced by the green.

 ## Customer Releases {#customer-releases}

 ### Coding against the right AEM version {#coding-against-the-right-aem-version}

 For previous AEM solutions, the most current AEM version changed infrequently (roughly annually with quarterly service packs) and customers would update the production instances to the latest quickstart on their own time, referencing the API Jar.
-However, AEM as a Cloud Service applications are auto-updated to the latest version of AEM more often (potentially daily maintenance releases and monthly feature releases), so custom code for internal releases should be built against those newer AEM interfaces.
+However, AEM as a Cloud Service applications are automatically updated to the latest version of AEM more often, so custom code for internal releases should be built against those newer AEM interfaces.

 Like for existing non-cloud AEM versions, a local, offline development based on a specific quickstart will be supported and is expected to be the tool of choice for debugging in the majority of cases.

 > [!NOTE}
 >There are subtle operational differences between how the application behaves on a local machine versus the Adobe Cloud.
 These architectural differences must be respected during local development and could lead to a different behavior when deploying on the cloud infrastructure.
 Because of these differences it is important to perform the exhaustive tests on dev and stage environments before rolling out new custom code in production.

-Below is the process for a developer to access the relevant version of the AEM artifacts, which we will refer to as the AEM as a Cloud Service SDK. needed for developing custom code for an internal release.
-The process will evolve between the current pilot phase and general availability.
-Information about the dispatcher can be found in its own dedicated section.
+Below is the process for a developer to access the relevant version of the AEM artifacts, which we will refer to as the AEM as a Cloud Service SDK, needed for developing custom code for an internal release.
+Information about the dispatcher can be found [in this page](/help/implementing/dispatcher/dispatcher-cloud.md).

 ## The AEM as a Cloud Service SDK {#aem-as-a-cloud-service-sdk}

 The AEM as a Cloud Service SDK is comprised of the following artifacts:

-* Quickstart Jar - The AEM runtime used for local development
+* **Quickstart Jar** - The AEM runtime used for local development
-* Java API Jar - The Java Jar/Maven Dependency that exposes all allowed Java APIs that can be used to develop against AEM as as Cloud Service.
+* **Java API Jar** - The Java Jar/Maven Dependency that exposes all allowed Java APIs that can be used to develop against AEM as as Cloud Service.
 Formerly referred to as the Uberjar
-* Javadoc Jar - The javadocs for the Java API Jar
+* **Javadoc Jar** - The javadocs for the Java API Jar
-* Dispatcher Tools
+* **Dispatcher Tools**

 In addition, some customers who were previously deployed with AEM 6.5 or earlier versions will use the artifacts below.
-If local compilation is not working with the Quickstart jar and you suspect it's due to interfaces that have been removed from AEM deployed as a Cloud Service, reach out to Customer Support to determine if you need access, which requires changes in the backend.
+If local compilation is not working with the Quickstart jar and you suspect it is due to interfaces that have been removed from AEM deployed as a Cloud Service, reach out to Customer Support to determine if you need access.
+This will require changes in the backend.

-* 6.5 Deprecated Java API Jar - an additional set of interfaced that have been removed since AEM 6.5
+* **6.5 Deprecated Java API Jar** - an additional set of interfaced that have been removed since AEM 6.5
-* 6.5 Deprecated Javadoc Jar - the Javadocs for the additional set of interfaced
+* **6.5 Deprecated Javadoc Jar** - the Javadocs for the additional set of interfaced

 ## Accessing the AEM as a Cloud Service SDK {#accessing-the-aem-as-a-cloud-service-sdk}